fluxcd/kustomize-controller/docs/spec/v1beta2/kustomization.md

 When combined with health assessment, a Kustomization will run after all its dependencies health checks are passing.
 For example, a service mesh proxy injector should be running before deploying applications inside the mesh.

-> **Note** that circular dependencies between Kustomizations must be avoided, otherwise the
-> interdependent Kustomizations will never be applied on the cluster.
+**Note:** Circular dependencies between Kustomizations must be avoided, otherwise the interdependent Kustomizations will never be applied on the cluster.

 ## Role-based access control